Micbran/ttrpg-resources/content/docs/mythras/resources/rules.md

 One roll, whoever would pass under that roll passes, whoever wouldn't, wouldn't.

 ##### Proportional
 The skill % is the % of people who pass.
 I.E. 90% Athletics for a squad of highly trained soldiers, then 90% of them succeed.
+There's no roll here.
+Makes the most sense for a large group of 'individual' attempts.
+The example given is said soldiers trying to climb a steep and difficult mountain.

 ### How The Fuck Do I Read Equipment Entries
 Yeah.
 Me too.
 By the way, Milieu means what kind of civilization you could see this in.